Best DataRoma Alternatives

 Free tier; Premium available

 Quiver Quantitative takes an alternative data approach to institutional tracking.
-Beyond 13F filings, it tracks congressional trading (stock trades by U.S. senators and representatives), government contracts, Wikipedia page views, and social media sentiment.
-If you believe that alternative data sources provide an edge beyond traditional 13F analysis, Quiver is worth exploring.
+Beyond 13F filings, it tracks congressional trading (stock trades by U.S. senators and representatives), government contracts, Wikipedia page views, and social media sentiment, all through a clean, modern interface with genuinely good visualizations.
+If you believe that alternative data sources provide an edge beyond traditional 13F analysis, Quiver is worth exploring, and its congressional trading tracker in particular has become a uniquely popular feature that most competitors don't offer at all.
+A free tier includes most of the core features, with a Premium plan available for deeper historical data and additional alternative datasets.
+The tradeoff is depth on the traditional side: 13F data itself is less detailed than what dedicated platforms provide, and the overall dataset is smaller than more established competitors that have been refining their filing coverage for longer.

 Pros